Intergenerational Mediation Certificate

 • End-of-life decisions

 Learn the history and reasons for training as an intergenerational mediator.
-Apply the standards of practice to the work of an intergenerational mediator and acquire information and knowledge about multigenerational families in Ontario.
-Analyze theoretical applications, biopsychosocial approach, Erik Erikson’s stages of psychological development, and ecological models to understand the reasons and need for multigenerational families.
+Review the standards of practice of an intergenerational mediator and explore and analyze the characteristics of multigenerational families in Ontario.

-Practise mediating a multi-party mediation, develop insight mediation skills, and evaluate clients’ needs and interventions during the intake meeting with clients, family members, and other selected participants.
+Explore the unique attributes and phases of insight mediation.
+Practise mediating a multi-party mediation and evaluate clients’ needs and interventions during the intake meeting with clients, family members, and other selected participants.

-The Positive Aging and Challenges with Aging course facilitates an examination of positive aging and quality of life while giving students the opportunity to think critically about the challenges that aging can bring, including loss, grief, cognitive changes, and chronic disease.
+The Positive Aging and Overcoming Challenges course facilitates an examination of positive aging and quality of life while giving students the opportunity to think critically about the challenges that aging can bring, including loss, grief, cognitive changes, and chronic disease.

 The Social and Ethical Issues of Aging course explores the issues of ageism, the vulnerabilities associated with aging, and trauma.
 Students will learn how these factors can contribute to power dynamics and decision making.
 Students will develop a thorough understand of elder abuse, recognize the different types and signs of abuse, and learn how to prevent and respond to potential abuse concerns.